JWP Consulting GK

 For a long time, the frontend has been served statically from Netlify.
 This caused an initial-load bottleneck.

-The Projectify frontend is mostly a complex SPA, and only sometimes a slightly faster multi-page app.
-This is because most of the useful frontend functionality is hidden behind a user authentication check and can’t be pre-rendered.
+The Projectify frontend is a complex SPA, and only sometimes a slightly faster multi-page app.
+This is because most of the useful frontend features are hidden behind a user authentication check and can’t be pre-rendered.

 SvelteKit has great support for pre-rendering parent layouts.
-But, if the whole parent can only be rendered if a user is loaded, then that page will stay blank until the SvelteKit, running in the frontend, has made sure that a user is authenticated, and that no redirect to the login page is necessary.
+But, if the whole parent can only be rendered if a user is loaded, then that page stays blank until SvelteKit has made sure that the user is authenticated.
+If a user isn’t logged in, the Projectify frontend then has to redirect them to a log in page.

-There are many ways to “optimize” this behavior.
-It probably all started with YouTube lazily loading its frontend and showing us these frustrating gray placeholders (sigh), instead of just investing more time in making the first render faster server-side.
+You can “optimize” this behavior in many ways.
+It probably all started with YouTube lazy-loading its frontend and showing us these frustrating gray placeholders (sigh).
+They could have also just invested more time in making the first render faster server-side.

 Practical solutions to practical problems

-Developing the Projectify frontend as a solo developer doesn’t give me so much time to invent a whole secondary UI for those times when a user’s internet connection isn’t reliable or because someone decided that outsourcing a service provider’s compute time to their customers is fashionable now.
+Developing the Projectify frontend as a solo developer doesn’t give me so much time to invent a whole secondary UI.
+You need to account for many failure scenarios in SPAs, for when your user’s internet connection is slow or unreliable.
+Or, perhaps your app isn’t so reliable either and maybe just slow.

-Where does that leave a project that is deeply invested in SvelteKit?
+Where does that leave a project that uses SvelteKit?

 SvelteKit’ server side rendering